What Is Cargo?

 It also initialises a git repository, which is handy if you use git.

-To build the program, type cargo build
+To build the program, type cargo build.

 This create a target subdirectory, and in there a debug subdirectory, which contains a debug version of your program.

-When you change any code in the src directory, cargo run
+When you change any code in the src directory, cargo run will automatically detect the changes and rebuild the program as necessary.

-will run the debug version by default.
+By itself, cargo run will run the debug version by default.

 There is a Eclipse style IDE for Rustcalled RustRover.
 I think it even allows you to use AI to write short bits of code: https://www.jetbrains.com/rust/